Ares-Developers/Ares-docs/bugfixes/type2/remappablewalls.rst

-.. index:: Walls;  Walls remap to the owning player's colour.
+.. index:: Walls;  Walls remap to the owning player's color.

 ================
 Remappable Walls
 ================

-Walls (i.e. OverlayTypes with ``Wall=yes``) always use the same colour in place of the remap for all players, regardless of the owning player's colour.
-Ares will instead draw walls' remappable sections in their respective owner's colours.
+Walls (i.e. :type:`OverlayTypes` with :tag:`Wall=yes`) always use the same color in place of the remap for all players, regardless of the owning player's color.
+:game:`Ares` will instead draw walls' remappable sections in their respective owner's colors.

 .. versionadded:: 0.2